stoeps13/connections-doc/source/admin/admin/t_admin_reg_notes_as_gadget_for_aa_ee.md

     ```

+    !!! note
-    **Note:** There is an optional fifth argument `"secure"` that defaults to `"false"`.
+    There is an optional fifth argument `"secure"` that defaults to `"false"`.
 A value of `"false"` indicates that `https` is not being used and instead plain `http` is used.
 If provided and set to `"true"`, the gadget URLs will be the secure `https` versions of the URLs.
 For example, `NotesRegistrar.registerGadgets("appid","applabel","callbackurl","workingdir","false")` is the same as calling `NotesRegistrar.registerGadgets("appid","applabel","callbackurl","workingdir")` and it generates gadget URLs with plain `http`.
 However, if the last argument is `"true"`, then the URLs are generated with the `https` prefix.
 If the value of the **forceConfidentialCommunications** attribute in the LotusConnections-config.xml is true, then the secure parameter should also be set to true.

     **Result**: When the script completes, the following six files can be found in the specified outputdir: